lacework-community/fargate-ecs-guide/examples/sidecar/README.md

   }
   ```

-### Step 3: Run the TaskDefinition
+### 6. Run the TaskDefinition

-Once the task is created we can run it or create a service around it.
-This can be done in the aws web console or via the cli.
-The service’s task will be the one we just created in the previous step.
+Once the task is created, you can either run it or creare a service around it.
+This can be performed in the AWS web console or via the CLI.
+The service’s task will be the one created in the previous step.
 An example of a simple service is [here](service.json).

+## Appendix

-## AWS Examples
+### AWS examples

 - [taskDefinition.json](taskDefinition.json) Obtained via:
 ```bash